-Climate: The climate can be debilitating for some because of the warm temperatures (typically 83F-95F during the day in Kuala Lumpur dropping as low as 71F at night), the rainfall (afternoon downpours often delivering more than an inch per day), and high humidity (well over 90 percent during the day, dropping to 60 percent at night).
+Climate: The climate is warm (typically 83F-95F during the day in Kuala Lumpur dropping as low as 71F at night), with rainfall (afternoon downpours often delivering more than an inch per day), and high humidity (well over 90 percent during the day, dropping to 60 percent at night).

 Disease: Travelers should be aware of mosquito-borne illnesses, including Malaria, Chikungunya, dengue fever (including the hemorrhagic variety), and Zika virus.
 Dengue has reached epidemic numbers in Malaysia and throughout Southeast Asia.
 Wearing long sleeves and trousers and regular application of DEET-containing insect repellants are strongly recommended when spending any time out of doors, including at the numerous open-air dining establishments.

-The first thing to consider when planning business travel to Malaysia is whether or not any local holidays may occur during the trip, and whether they will disrupt the normal flow of business.
+When planning business travel to Malaysia, consider whether any local holidays may occur during the trip, and whether they will disrupt the normal flow of business.
 If offices are not open, appointments may not be scheduled as quickly.
 All states and territories in Malaysia observe federal holidays.
 Also, each state observes its respective local holidays, such as birthday celebrations of its Sultan and the current King.

-Malaysian government offices are open five days a week, Monday through Friday, in all states except Kedah, Kelantan, and Terengganu.
+Malaysian government offices are open five days a week Monday to Friday in all states except Kedah, Kelantan, and Terengganu.
 Saturdays and Sundays are considered weekends and offices are closed.